TheVishalKumar369/orbital_nexus/QUICK_START.md

 ### Getting Help

 - Check the system log in the web dashboard
-- View Docker logs: `docker-compose logs -f`
+- View Podman logs: `podman-compose logs -f`
 - Access API documentation at `/docs`
 - Review the main README.md for detailed documentation